v-strings/GodTierArchiveWebsite/source/index.rst

 The Peanut Butter Complex
 ==========================
 This Site is the main hub for LowTierGod-related Archives.
-It includes links to my troll channel archive (over 4.5K videos), a massive vod archive (around 1.5K), and a large rage clip archive, Low Tier God reuploads, and my troll channel.
+It includes links to my troll channel archive (over 4.5K videos), all LTG stream vods 2018-2023 (around 1.5K), a large rage clip archive, Low Tier God reuploads, and my troll channel.

   My archive projects wouldn't have been possible without `youtube-dl / yt-dlp <https://github.com/yt-dlp/yt-dlp>`_, a very simple command-line youtube downloader.
 It's a must-have if you're serious about archiving videos or streams.
 You can archive entire youtube channels with thumbnails and comments in 1 simple command.